Skip to Content

 Virtual MLMP Training Workshops

-Be a citizen scientist with the Monarch Larva Monitoring Project (MLMP)!
-The MLMP team from MJV and the UW-Madison Arboretum co-lead virtual one-day training on how to collect data that contributes to our knowledge about the monarch population.
+The MLMP team from MJV and the UW-Madison Arboretum co-lead virtual one-day trainings each year on how to collect data that contributes to our knowledge about the monarch population.
 Participants learn about monarch biology, monitoring procedures, and data entry protocols and are able to ask monarch biologists their questions about monarchs and monitoring.

 Live virtual MLMP training sessions are typically held in the spring and early summer each year.
-Our 2024 dates for live virtual training are:
+Our 2025 dates for live virtual training were:

 • Register here for the Northern MLMP Training

-Reach out to info@mlmp.org if you have any questions about these trainings.
+Reach out to info@mlmp.org if you have any questions about these training workshops.
 If cost is a barrier to your participation, and you would like to request financial support, please email learn@monarchjointventure.org

 After Completion